Our leaders teach us from God’s word, the Bible, and guide us spiritually to keep on choosing Christ each and every day.

 In 2012, he left the marketing world to study theology in London at Oak Hill College.

-Dave, his wife Helen, and his two young children, Florence and Benjamin, recently moved to Singapore and love the weather and food which are both better here than in the UK, but they miss British desserts!
+Dave, his wife Helen, and his three young children, Florence, Benjamin and George love the weather and food which are both better here than in the UK, but they miss British desserts!
 In his spare time Dave enjoys playing piano, board games and Xbox, as well as watching films with Helen.

 Dave spends his time teaching and training university students in the gospel.
 He also serves in the 4pm congregation.

 Jonathan had been to church as a child, but came to know Jesus Christ as Lord and Saviour for himself as an international student in the UK.
 After completing his studies in English Literature, Jonathan stayed on in the UK to train and serve in Gospel work among international students at City Church, Birmingham, and Christ Church Mayfair, London.

 Jonathan returned back to Singapore in 2011 to work for The Crossing Church, after which he pursued theological training at Moore College, Sydney, from 2014 till 2017.